yvanzo/musicbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

 # Summary
 <!--
-    Just give us a overview of your change, don’t go into technical details yet.
+    Just give us an overview of your change; don’t go into technical details yet.
 -->

 :beginner: Describe this change in 1-2 sentences